LastStarDust/AnpanInstaller/README.md

-This is a bash script that installs the anpan software based on [calicoes 3.0](http://llr.in2p3.fr/sites/pyrame/calicoes/index.html) along with all its dependencies for the Ubuntu OS.
+This is a bash script that installs the anpan software based on [calicoes 3.0](http://llr.in2p3.fr/sites/pyrame/calicoes/index.html) along with all its dependencies for the Ubuntu and CentOS OSes.
 It is an updated and corrected version based on the original installation script for CentOS
 7. The original script can be found and downloaded [here](http://llr.in2p3.fr/sites/pyrame/calicoes/disclaimer.html).